Georgia Clark, published author and novel writing mentor

 My students have secured literary agents and book deals.
 One mentee received eight agent offers and signed with Transatlantic Agency — his debut novel is being published by Doubleday Canada in 2026.

-I know what it takes to finish a novel, find an agent, and navigate publishing.
+I know what it takes to finish a novel and get it published.
 I also know the exact obstacles that stop writers — and how to help you overcome them.
 That's what I'm here for.

 Investment